echamudi/anki-mode/README.md

 # Anki Mode for SRS sites

-This repo contains browser userscripts for some SRS based memorization website that enable user to learn by answering "remember" or "forget" without typing.
+This repo contains browser userscripts for several [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) based memorization websites that enable users to learn by answering "remember" or "forget" without typing.

 The currently supported websites are: